fribbels/snacc/status reports.md

 So far we have a couple lambda functions taking in data from the hardware.
 They log the updates into a dynamodb table to have a list of all historic updates.
 Then we match new updates to the history to find a closest match in terms of weight and location in the fridge.
 The barcode scanner is integrated with a service called IceCat that provides a free API for UPC barcode lookups.

 The main focus moving forward will be improving the prediction algorithm.
 We're still investigating ways to make it more accurate.

+3/12/18

+We met with our sponsor this week to demonstrate the progress on the project.
+He suggested that we start looking into a well defined testing plan to make sure the project meets the specifications defined.
+We had given each other interfaces of what types of data are being sent to each other component, and this is a good place to start testing.
+The sponsor made the point that the components themselves might work fine on their own, but integrating them all will always cause problems.

+We're working on individual tests for our components.
+For the cloud features, there are testing tools on AWS through sending test messages and events.
+The databases can be verified through through the AWS console.
+We have successfully wired up all the infrared sensors on the second prototype now.
+Testing showed that one of them did not work correctly as the gain was off, but we're placing it now.
+The next hardware step is to integrate and test the barcode scanner so that we can test real products together with the cloud.